neurostuff/compose-docs/docs/guide/walkthrough/Project/Curation.md

 # Curation

 *Curation* is the first step in creating a meta-analysis, and begins by *searching* for and *importing* studies into the project.
 Next, you will *review* studies for inclusion based on their relevancy to your research question.
 This involves **excluding** irrelevant studies, and **including** relevant ones.

-At the end of the process, you will be ready to create a StudySet of related studies that are amenable for neuroimaging meta-analysis
+At the end of the process, you will be ready to create a [**studyset**](/compose-docs/guide/glossary#studyset) of related studies that are amenable for neuroimaging meta-analysis

 ## Getting Started